bcgov/sso-docs/docs/integrating-your-application/installation-json.md

 ---
 sidebar_position: 3
-title: Using your installation JSON file
+title: Using Your Installation JSON File
 description: Learn more about verified/digital credential
 ---

-Once your [request has been completed](https://bcgov.github.io/sso-request), you will be able to download your installation file for each environment.
-It includes the client information to set up your SSO configuration.
+Once your integration in [CSS App](https://sso-requests.apps.gold.devops.gov.bc.ca/) has been approved and completed, you’ll be able to download an installation file for each environment (DEV, TEST, and PROD).
+These files contain the client configuration details required to integrate your application with Pathfinder SSO.

 ![technical detail with installation json](using_json_Dec2023.svg)

 ## Understanding the installation JSON

-This file includes the client information to set up your SSO configuration.
+The installation JSON includes all client‑specific information needed to configure your SSO integration.

-The main difference between `confidential` and `public` clients is that confidential clients require client secret.
-Learn more on [client types](client-types)
+One key distinction in the configuration is the client type:
+- **Confidential clients** require a client secret, which must be stored securely on a back end.
+- **Public clients** do not use a client secret and must instead rely on PKCE for security.

+For more details, see [client types](client-types).

-An example installation JSON for `public` client type
+Below is an example of an installation JSON for a `public` client.

 ```json
 {